KauanRakoski/apibox/README.md

 #### Libraries

 - Node libraries (when not running on browser)
-- Utilities (jsint shortcut library)
+- Utilities (apibox shortcut library) comming soon
 - SweetAlert

  #### ✔️ Integrating with GitHub Actions